gracefullygrass16/OH_Booth_2025/README.md

 HC Open House booth web demo 2025

 Can just open directly with live server
+Note: isnt responsive, designed for my 1260px wide screen so if ther re any problems pls text

 Interactive Web Design Activity: Set up laptops where visitors can customise elements of a simple website (e.g., change colours, fonts, and layout), and see the results of that change in real-time.
 This gives them hands-on experience with CSS and HTML basics.